pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

   * required: **false**
   * default: `[1000]`

-  Sequence of timings for vibration and silence periods.
+  A sequence of timings for vibration and silence periods.
 This option can be used if `defaults` contain _defaultVibrate_ option in it.
 * `when`
   * type: `Number`
   * required: **false**

-  Time when scheduled event is expected to happen.
+  A time when the scheduled event is expected to happen.
 * `sortKey`
   * type: `String`
   * required: **false**